 B.4.
 Capital Improvements.
 Include a reference here to the most recent HUD-approved 5-Year Action Plan in EPIC and the date that it was approved.
 See Capital Fund 5 Year Action Plan in EPIC approved by HUD on 10/26/2022.
 B.5 Most Recent Fiscal Year Audit. (a) Were there any findings in the most recent FY Audit?
-Y N (b) If yes, please describe: C. Other Document and/or Certification Requirements.
+Y N D (b) If yes, please describe: C. Other Document and/or Certification Requirements.
 C.1 Resident Advisory Board (RAB) Comments. (a) Did the RAB(s) have comments to the PHA Plan?
-Y N (b) If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
+Y N □ □ (b) If yes, comments must be submitted by the PHA as an attachment to the PHA Plan.
 PHAs must also include a narrative describing their analysis of the RAB recommendations and the decisions made on these recommendations.
 C.2 Certification by State or Local Officials.
 Form HUD-50077-SL, Certification by State or Local Officials of PHA Plans Consistency with the Consolidated Plan, must be submitted by the PHA as an electronic attachment to the PHA Plan.
-C.3 Civil Rights Certification/Certification Listing Policies and Programs that the PHA has Revised since Submission of its Last Annual Plan.
-Form 50077-ST-HCV-HP, PHA Certifications of Compliance with PHA Plan, Civil Rights, and Related Laws and Regulations Including PHA Plan Elements that Have Changed must be submitted by the PHA as an electronic attachment to the PHA Plan.
+C.3 Civil Rights Certification / Certification Listing Policies and Programs that the PHA has Revised since Submission of its Last Annual Plan.
+Form 50077-ST-HCV-HP , PHA Certifications of Compliance with PHA Plan, Civil Rights, and Related Laws and Regulations Including PHA Plan Elements that Have Changed must be submitted by the PHA as an electronic attachment to the PHA Plan.
 C.4 Challenged Elements.
 If any element of the PHA Plan is challenged, a PHA must include such information as an attachment with a description of any challenges to Plan elements, the source of the challenge, and the PHA's response to the public. (a) Did the public challenge any elements of the Plan?
-Y N Graph of the Plan?
-Y N Graph of the Plan of the Plan of the Plan of the Plan?
-Y N Graph of the Plan of the
+Y N Image: Did the public challenge and the Plan?
+Y N Image: Did the public challenge and the Plan?
+Y N Image: Did the public challenge and the Plan?
+Y N Image: Did the public challenge and the Plan?
+Y N Image: Did the public challenge and the Plan?
+Y N Image: Did the public challenge and the Plan?
+Y N Image: Did the public challenge and the Plan?
+Y N Image: Did the public challenge and the Plan?
+If yes, include Challenged Elements.